devopsdays/devopsdays-web/content/events/2016-berlin/sponsor.md

 <hr/>
 ### Evening event package
 <p>
-In addition to the standard sponsoring packages we are offering an <b>exclusiv evening event sponsoring</b> for 7500 EUR.
+In addition to the standard sponsoring packages we are offering an <s><b>exclusiv evening event sponsoring</b></s> for 7500 EUR.
 The evening event sponsor package includes all Platinum benefits and an exlusive evening event branding.
 </p>
 <hr/>
 <p>